MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/information-protection.md

 For prescriptive guidance to deploy a Microsoft Purview Information Protection solution for your organization, see [Deploy a Microsoft Purview Information Protection solution](information-protection-solution.md).

-For information about governing your data, see [Govern your sensitive data with Microsoft Purview](manage-Information-governance.md).
+For information about governing your data, see [Govern your data with Microsoft Purview](manage-Information-governance.md).

 ## Know your data